 Dublin City University

-Before commencing his PhD, he worked in Deloitte Ireland as an audit assistant in the consumer, technology and business department.
-Besides Deloitte, he has worked in EY and has been a part of two technology startups, in India.
+Before commencing his Ph.D., he has worked in EY and has been a part of two technology startups, in India.
 He is a V.V.
 Giri Global Excellence scholar and holds an MSc in International Business from UCD Michael Smurfit Graduate Business School, Ireland.
-He also holds a Bachelor’s in Commerce with honors from University of Delhi, India.
+He also holds a Bachelor’s in Commerce with honors from the University of Delhi, India.